Grant details Investigation Grants for Environmental Journalism

 Eligibility criteria

-News outlets must be legal entities officially incorporated at least one year before the application deadline of the grant call.
+• News outlets must be legal entities officially incorporated at least 12 months prior to the application deadline.

 • The investigation proposal must concern cross-border environmental investigative journalism on European affairs — in or outside Europe.
 This means that the investigation has (also) to be of relevance for Europe.

-Next to investigations into environmental issues that transcend borders, this grant can also support e.g. comparative investigations into local environmental issues and policies between two or more countries, regions, cities, etc.
+• Next to investigations into environmental issues that transcend borders, this grant can also support comparative investigations into local environmental issues and policies between two or more countries, regions or cities.

 • The result of the investigation must be published by at least two professional news outlets in at least two different countries, one of which must be in Europe.
 Letters of intent for publication from at least two professional news outlets are required.